sleepydragonsw/PyCExtWorkshop/doc/project7.rst

 BONUS 1: Use Py_BuildValue to create the tuple
 ----------------------------------------------

-There is actually an easier was to create the tuple:
+There is actually an easier way to create the tuple:
 `Py_BuildValue <http://docs.python.org/2/c-api/arg.html?#Py_BuildValue>`_.

 Change the code that creates the (width, height) tuple to use ``Py_BuildValue()``.